LironZa/MBEmbed/README.md

 ---

-## **CODE AND MODELS COMING SOON!**
-We are actively preparing the full code and trained model assets for public release.
+## **Content**

-This repo will include:
+This repo indcludes:
+* embed_new_samples.py - a script to preprocess your samples, load the pretrained MAE-30% model, and generate sample representations
-* Code for building the model
+* model/mae30_encoder_full.pkl - the pretrained model
+* model/model_species_reference.csv - a reference file with species names, to align the order of features (species) in your samples with what was used to train the model
+* requirements.txt
+* README.md
-* Pre-trained model weigths
+* LICENSE
-* Code for preprocessing the features
-* Code for creating sample representations

 ---
 ## Contact